bhf/aeron-cache/README.md

 # Aeron Cache

-A clustered cache built using Aeron Cluster, Agrona and SBE.

 *__Hand crafted without LLMs or Agents.__*

+A clustered cache built using Aeron, Agrona and SBE.
+UI with NextJS.
+Includes HTTP and websocket interfaces with support for multi-cache joins over websocket.
+Prometheus and tracing with Jaeger.

 ## How To Run